zxc88645/poe-ce/README.md

 ![](https://img.shields.io/badge/Maphack-3.14.0-brightgreen)

-> Free update for 3.14.. will update for following versions here for free as well
+> This for will give you a free update for 3.14.. and will updated for the following leagues for free as well
 >
 ========